More about The New India Assurance Company Limited

 Technicals

-Parabolic SAR: The PSAR continues to signal a bearish outlook, setting a significant resistance level.
-This resistance could limit upward momentum, indicating that the market may struggle to overcome this bearish pressure in the near term.
+Parabolic SAR: The PSAR continues its bearish outlook, setting a key resistance level that could limit upward potential.
+This resistance suggests that the market may struggle to break higher, reflecting ongoing bearish pressure for NIACL.

 If you have enjoyed reading, spread the word: